bfcamara/bfcamara.com/content/posts/2024/2024-02-09-Aws-Cognito-Service2Service-Auth.md

 To setup Amazon Cognito for our scenario we need the following resources:

 1. **User Pool** - even though we won't have real users in this pool, a User Pool is the materialization of an Authorization Server in OAuth language
-1. **Cognito domain** - expose the authorization server Oauth endpoints in a domain
+1. **Cognito domain** - expose the authorization server OAuth endpoints in a domain
 1. **Resource Server** - it represents MyService.
 We will have as many resource servers as the number of services.
-1. **Client** - it represents the Backend-for-frontend MyBff, We will have as many clients as the number of services that are calling other services.
+1. **Client** - it represents the Backend-for-Frontend MyBff.
+We will have as many clients as the number of services that are calling other services.

 I'm going to use CloudFormation to create all these resources instead of AWS console because:

 - I love CloudFormation - I don't care if I'm locked in to AWS.
-The truth is that CloudFormation is so simple and so powerful that I discard any other IaC alternative (for example Terraform), when managing resources inside AWS
+The truth is that CloudFormation is so simple and so powerful that I discard any other IaC alternative (for example Terraform) when managing resources inside AWS
 - Amazon Cognito in console is not very intuitive.
-In fact I think that's one of the disadvantages of Amazon Cognito, when comparing with other solutions like Auth0 (considered by many  the best solutions in the marked in this field).
-I think Amazon Cognito still needs to be polished to remove some friction from developers and cloud architects.
+In fact I think that's one of the disadvantages of Amazon Cognito, when comparing with other solutions like Auth0 (considered by many  the best solution in the market in this field).
+I think Amazon Cognito still needs to be polished to remove some friction when used by developers and cloud architects.

-### Creating a User Pool
+### Creating a User Pool ###

 ```yaml
   # Create a user pool